stanislaw/SoftwareDesignHeuristics/README.md

 process not only enhances user satisfaction but also reduces the barriers to bringing your hardware to market.

+## Documentation

+- Good documentation is dry and boring.
+This can create an illusion that writing good documentation is easy when in fact it is not.

+### Less prose, more structure

+Technical documentation is supposed to focus engineer's attention on achieving a given goal such as to build a specific system.
+It is easier to focus one's attention on things that have structure embedded in them compared to things that are hidden in several paragraphs of prose.
+Prose has no structure and that is why a reader has to do an extra exercise of creating an order out of what he is reading.
+If the documentation already has an order in it, the reader can spend less time for a mental reconstruction of the content and focus on the technical facts more easily.

+Some of the important tools that communicate order in technical documentation:

+- Document structure and table of contents
+- Diagrams
+- Tables.

+### Too Much Structure Overload

+Excessively deep nesting in documents or folder structures can hinder the understanding of the overall project or system structure, especially if the principles used for organizing the sections lack consistency.
+Ideally, a good structure should be intuitive, or at the very least, the organizational principle should be easy to understand and mentally map, facilitating easier navigation of the content.

+### Encyclopedic Document

+An encyclopedic document is created over time as a collection of inputs from various ad hoc events, eventually becoming a generic repository of everything.
+These documents often have complex, nested structures and lack a single consistent narrative.
+Reading them feels more like going through a dictionary from A to Z rather than following a coherent story.
+This can make it difficult for readers to stay engaged, which might explain why many people shy away from reading standards altogether.

+Standards or guidelines are often structured in this encyclopedic way, as they aim to encompass all aspects of product development or organizational processes.
+Similarly, requirements specifications can easily take on an encyclopedic form, making them hard to navigate and comprehend.

+When creating such documents, it’s important to establish a guiding principle that helps readers mentally map and navigate the content.
+Ideally, the document should include a unifying narrative or story that makes it easier to follow, even if the underlying information is complex or diverse.
+A clear structure and logical flow can transform an overwhelming collection of information into a useful and accessible resource.

+## Meetings

+### Sound Check

+It's great when everyone joins a meeting on time, but an often-overlooked practice is doing a quick sound and video check to ensure everything is working smoothly.
+A good rule of thumb is to join:

+- 5 minutes early for routine meetings.
+- 15–30+ minutes early for important meetings, to handle any technical issues in advance.

+### Meeting Agenda

+A well-prepared meeting runs smoothly when attendees know what to expect.

+- A strong meeting has a predefined agenda that allows participants to follow a clear execution plan.
+- Is the agenda known in advance?
+- Can you or your team define it?
+- Are there questions or answers that can be prepared beforehand?

+### Meeting Notes

+Meetings often lack structure, and when no notes are taken, valuable discussions can be lost.
+A better approach is for someone to take ownership of note-taking in real-time, ideally on a shared screen so everyone can see what is being recorded.

+- If your team owns the agenda, align meeting notes with the planned topics.
+- Structure notes so key points and next steps are clear.

+### Capturing Meeting Results

+A meeting without tangible outcomes is just an expensive conversation.
+At a minimum, meetings should result in:

+- Action points: tasks, follow-ups, next meetings.
+- Decisions made.
+- Recognized trade-offs.

+Whenever possible, capturing processes or architectures in a diagram is better than a simple bullet point.
+Even if no formal notes are recorded, every participant leaves with takeaways and mental models — but written records significantly increase the meeting’s effectiveness.

+Anti-pattern: Running meetings without documenting useful outcomes, leading to wasted time and repeated discussions.

+### Briefing In

+Before the actual meeting, getting alignment among participants is key, whether for internal team discussions or external events like conferences and large review meetings.
+When a team participates in an external meeting, it is crucial that everyone is on the same page and presents a unified front, avoiding any visible disagreement or misalignment.

+Good questions to determine if a pre-meeting briefing is needed:

+- How many attendees already know what will be presented?
+- Does the content introduce significant innovation that requires prior context?
+Could too much new information create confusion within the presenting team?

+Common pitfalls:

+- Discussing internal team matters in the presence of external participants.
+- Asking too many unrelated questions that derail the focus of the meeting, particularly when it disrupts team cohesion and diverts attention from the main agenda.
+This is especially problematic when an individual undermines the shared position of the team by introducing misalignment.

+### Sharing Screen & Presenting Material

+- Share only the relevant content—close unrelated applications, especially internal company chats, before presenting to an external audience.
+- If you need to access other files or perform actions outside the presentation, unshare your screen first, complete the task, then reshare only the necessary content.
+- If your team is presenting to an external party, align on the materials beforehand to ensure consistency in messaging.

 ## Systems

 ### Good enough is often best